-In the Ghanaian university, the importance of course grades is not immediately apparent because Ghanaian students focus on comprehensive exam results that come later in their university studies or on the grades that are officially recorded at the end of the year; nevertheless, Ghanaian students are quite competitive.
-This means that you must take responsibility for investing time and effort to expand your study outside the classroom to make the most of your courses and academic experience.
+In the Ghanaian university, the importance of course grades are not immediately apparent because Ghanaian students focus on comprehensive exam results that come later in their university studies or on the grades that are officially recorded at the end of the year; nevertheless, Ghanaian students are quite competitive.
+This means that students must take responsibility for investing time and effort to expand their study outside the classroom to make the most of their courses and academic experience.